 Try not to give verbal directions.
 It can be tough to restrain the impulse to give your child directives such as "Do what she is doing, hold your instrument this way” but children respond best by just seeing and hearing you doing (and enjoying) it yourself!
 Wandering toddlers is fine, but If you want your child to come back to you, avoid calling to him from across the room.
 If necessary, redirect your child physically back to you or the circle.
 Of course watch out for your child’s safety, but mostly your job is to just relax, and have fun!

-New Music Together parents receive our introductory DVD “Music Together at Home: Helping Your Child Grow Musically”.
-During class your teacher will refer to topics and point out examples of things covered in the video.
+New Music Together parents receive our introductory book “Music Together at Home: Helping Your Child Grow Musically”.
+During class your teacher will refer to topics and point out examples of things covered in the book.
 We are also happy to discuss your child's individual progress in obtaining musical competence at any time outside of class.
-If you are a returning student and it has been months or years since you have read the Parent Guide or seen the new DVD, reread it or ask for a copy of the DVD today!
+If you are a returning student and it has been months or years since you have read the Parent Guide, reread it or ask for another copy today!
 You may be surprised how valuable it is, especially after having personal experience observing your child's music development.
+Our parent guide is also available in Spanish- just ask.

 Instruments are available for purchase for use at home or as gifts directly from http://musictogether.com/Store.